techstars/full-stack-challenge/README.md

 # Full Stack Challenge

-A fun front to back app with a Company Directory.
+A fun, front to back app about a Company Directory.

 ## Installation